WPChill/download-monitor/readme.txt

 * Fix config page to work with multibyte tab names.
 * Japanese locale by hide92795
 * Admin CSS/script conditonally loaded
+* Versions are now strtolower to be compatible with version_compare and to standardise numbers.

 = 1.0.2 =
 * Only use wp_remote_head to get fielsize on remote files.
 Prevents timeouts when a file doesn't exist.